We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 We prove these claims by basically documenting the maltreatment that employees have received.
 A couple things are very important here.
 First, we need to show that the hostile work environment was on account of your age, race, sex, disability, or sexual orientation.
 So you can testify or offer other evidence about comments, drawings, emails, or other events that demonstrate that the maltreatment was motivated by discrimination.
-Your testimony alone counts as evidence – it doesn’t need to be backed up by other witnesses’ testimony or documents – but of course it helps.
+Your testimony alone counts as evidence – it doesn’t need to be backed up by other witnesses’ testimony or documents.

 Second, you need to show that you took steps to notify management of the problem, but management took no action.
 For example, if you believe that your coworkers are sexually harassing you by making sexual comments or touching you or whatever, you need to notify a supervisor as soon as possible.
 This is for your safety (which is always the most important concern) and your potential legal claim.